 2. Take a look at your record

-Another thing you can do in order to prepare for a business crisis or business emergency is to study your own history.
+Another thing you can do to prepare for a business crisis or business emergency is to study your history.

 3. Provide quick responses to manage business crisis